ANXIETY. THE BEAST.

 Also, Magnesium.
 Magnesium calms the nervous system.
 A friend of mine gave this tip a while back on tour, and I started taking Calcium Magnesium supplements from Whole Foods, and they worked very well for me.
 You can buy the homeopathic meds at Whole Foods as well.
 Lavender tea is still something I drink every night to shut me down easier.

 When I was at the peak of my anxious hell, I was willing to do ANYTHING that might help me.
-I was introduced to a man, a yogi, by the name of Shiva, an East Indian man who lives in Hawaii, and helps people all over the world learn how to conquer many different challenges.
+I was introduced to a man, by the name of Shiva, another teacher who helps people all over the world learn how to conquer many different challenges.
 I remember getting on the phone with him for the first time, and could barely understand him through his thick accent, but he made me laugh.
 I told him my issues with anxiety were ruling my life, and the first thing he wanted me to do, was come to Hawaii, and go skydiving with him.
 I was like, ARE YOU NUTS MAN??
 I would never sky dive.
 It sacred me more than any other thing I could imagine.
 The rest, is history.
 I met with him.
 He talked to me about anxiety in a way I never looked at it before.
 A pattern, a loop in my brain, that I was caught in.
 A pattern I needed to replace with a new pattern, rather than END that old pattern all together.
 He taught me, by adjusting a few simple postural wrongs, I could alleviate that pressure on my solar plexus.
 By pushing my shoulders back, chest up, by walking "proudly," that feeling was lessened.
 Anxiety can't thrive in that area, if you're constantly walking with that proud posture.
 He was a coach for me.
 Someone I could call whenever I felt that beast creeping back in.
 He helped me a lot.
 And eventually, I jumped out of that airplane.
 I still cannot believe I did that.

 It all boils down to the simple fact, that we are human.
 We feel feelings.
 Some of us have more sensitive nervous systems, more sensitive bodies than others.
 Some of us pick up other peoples energies, and make them our own.
 Which is un-healthy.
 Ive learned to look at "anxiety" as nothing more than a feeling, or an indication that I'm taking on too much of other people, places and things energy.
 I ground out all that excess energy in my meditation every morning.
 I do the work in order to never get to a place like I was when this journey began.
-I have more work to do, for life, but I'm eternally grateful for the journey itself, because I'm stronger than Ive ever been, and I hope to help others get to that place of strength by sharing about it every chance I get. much love.!
+I have more work to do, for life, but I'm eternally grateful for the journey itself, because I'm stronger than Ive ever been, and I hope to help others get to that place of strength by sharing about it every chance I get.
+Much love.!

 Vanessa Castro : www.vanessacastro@me